-The master plan tab will display the time line for the release with its cycle information:
+The master plan tab will display the timeline for the release with its cycle information:

 Step #10: The Status attachment displays the progress of the release:

 More information in these fields is going to get updated as and when we keep linking more requirements and in turn tests and defects.
-We will always retrace our steps backward and see how each additional linking effects the former components.
+We will always retrace our steps backwards and see how each additional linking effects the former components.

 Steps to Create requirements:

 Step #1: Go to “Requirements->Requirements” option from the ALM sidebar.

 Step #2: Create new requirement folder.
 For consistency I am going to go with the name, ALM training- May release and June Release subfolders.
 Enter the name and click OK.